ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 ### Planning and Outlining

-Turning to the substantive end of kicking off the book, I began reworking and expanding on my detailed book outline that I had begun as as part of the book scoping and negotiation process with Packt.
+Turning to the substantive end of kicking off the book, I began reworking and expanding on my detailed book outline that I had begun as part of the book scoping and negotiation process with Packt.

 The original outline had about a page of bullet points per chapter.
 I turned this into a series of sections and sub-sections for Chapter 1.
-Then, I filled in as many substantive bullet points as I could for each section and sub-section to essentially write the structure and outline content for all of the first chapter before diving in and actually writing text.
+Then, I filled in as many substantive bullet points as I could for each section and sub-section to essentially write the structure and outline content for the entire first chapter before diving in and actually writing text.

 I strongly recommend detailed outlines for any large writing project as it